Proof Theory of Riesz Spaces and Modal Riesz Spaces

-Finally, when $A = \Diamond B$ for some $B$ we prove the result by decreasing the complexity of the derivation while keeping $\Diamond B$ as the CAN formula: we use the induction hypothesis on the premises of the last rule used in the derivation - the only difficult case is when the last rule is the M rule.
-Fortunately this case can be removed by invoking the M elimination theorem.
+Finally, when $A = \Diamond B$ for some $B$ we prove the result by decreasing the complexity of the derivation while keeping $\Diamond B$ as the CAN term: we use the induction hypothesis on the premises of the last rule used in the derivation --- all cases are straightforward under the hypothesis that the derivation is M-free.
 This simplification process is repeated until we reach an application of the $\Diamond$ rule, necessarily (due to the constraints of the $\Diamond$ rule) of the form:

-We can then use the induction hypothesis on the simpler formula $B$. \end{proof}
+We can then use the induction hypothesis on the simpler term $B$. \end{proof}

-Finally the algorithm introduced in the proof of Theorem \ref{thm:modal_free_decidability} can be adapted to the \hmr{} system to prove the following theorem. \begin{thm}[Decidability] There is an algorithm to decide whether or not a hypersequent has a derivation. \end{thm}
+Finally the algorithm introduced in the proof of Theorem~\ref{thm:modal_free_decidability} can be adapted to the \hmr{} system to prove the following theorem. \begin{thm}[Decidability] There is an algorithm to decide whether or not a hypersequent has a derivation. \end{thm}